Family Support and Community Collaboration

 ACES (Adverse Childhood Experiences) – ACES Too High is a news site that reports on research about adverse childhood experiences, including developments in epidemiology, neurobiology, and the biomedical and epigenetic consequences of toxic stress.
 It also covers how people, organizations, agencies and communities are implementing practices based on the research.
 This includes developments in education, juvenile justice, criminal justice, public health, medicine, mental health, social services, and cities, counties and states.
 This site includes information on child trauma, attachment, resilience, school discipline, child abuse prevention, early child development, etc. http://acestoohigh.com

-Substance Abuse and Mental Health Services Administration (SAMHSA) – Provides information and publications regarding mental health and substance abuse issues, conditions, disorders and treatment options. https://store.samhsa.gov/issues-conditions-disorders
+Substance Abuse and Mental Health Services Administration (SAMHSA) – Provides information and publications regarding a variety of behavioral health topics such as mental illness, substance use disorders, related conditions and treatment options. https://store.samhsa.gov/issues-conditions-disorders

 National Alliance on Mental Illness-North Carolina (NAMI) – NAMI’s website features the latest information on mental illness, medication and treatment.
 In addition, it offers resources for support and advocacy, including a link to find a local NAMI chapter.
 The NAMI-NC Information Helpline is 1-800-451-9682. https://naminc.org/resources/useful-links/